 As an English major, I was unemployable.
 But, I thought, "I am qualified to live in England."
 So I fled to London.
 Frequently, I walked along the Thames, past Shakespeare's Globe and often I loitered in front of Virginia Woolfe's Bloomsbury flat.
 But I was still unemployable.
 It eventually occurred to me, that I could be a teacher.
 I had a passion for literature (what was moving to London if not a failed attempt to escape into the the books I had read) and loved to learn.
 So I reasoned that I could teach and that I could enjoy teaching.
 Fortunately, I was right.

-This is my ninth year teaching English in LAUSD.
+This is my tenth year teaching English in LAUSD.
 I spent the first four years of my teaching career at Banning High School, in Wilmington.
-And this my fifth year here at VAPA.
+And this my sixth year here at VAPA.